MicrosoftDocs/fabric-docs/docs/data-factory/cicd-data-pipelines.md

 Once you connect to a Git repository, you need to connect to a workspace, as described here.

-1. From the dropdown menu specify the following details about the branch you want to connect to:
+1. From the dropdown menu, specify the following details about the branch you want to connect to:

    1. For Azure DevOps branch connections, specify the following details:
       - **Organization**: The Azure DevOps organization name.